 It is becoming increasingly clear that if a border wall with Mexico is constructed, it will be Americans, not Mexico, who pay for it.

-American Life, Donald Trump, FEATURED CONTRIBUTORS, State Politics coal, cost benefit, electricity, hydroelectric, massachusetts, natural gas, net metering systems, nuclear, oil, progress, sf 0071, sf0071, technology, utilities, utility, whale, whale oil, whales, wyoming
+1 HEADER Donald Trump, American Life, FEATURED CONTRIBUTORS, State Politics coal, cost benefit, electricity, hydroelectric, massachusetts, natural gas, net metering systems, nuclear, oil, progress, sf 0071, sf0071, technology, utilities, utility, whale, whale oil, whales, wyoming

 Bill SF0071, designed to shield certain industries from competition and kill technological advancement, is currently moving through the Wyoming state legislature.

-American Life, Donald Trump, Environmental Policy 2016 Elections, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party alexis chapman, border wall, censorship, Climate Change, climate change denial, executive order, first 100 days, immigrant, immigrant ban, immigrants, John McCain, Lindsey Graham, mexico, muslim, refugee, refugee ban, refugees, scientists, terrorism, trump regret, trumpregret, Twitter, wall
+1 HEADER Donald Trump, American Life, Environmental Policy 2016 Elections, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party alexis chapman, border wall, censorship, Climate Change, climate change denial, executive order, first 100 days, immigrant, immigrant ban, immigrants, John McCain, Lindsey Graham, mexico, muslim, refugee, refugee ban, refugees, scientists, terrorism, trump regret, trumpregret, Twitter, wall